kbase/workspace_deluxe/docsource/buildandconfigure.rst

 server restarted.
 This administrator cannot be removed by the ``administer`` API call.

-backend-secret, backend-token
+backend-token
-"""""""""""""""""""""""""""""
+"""""""""""""
 **Required**: If using Shock as the file backend

-**Description**: Password or token for the file backend user account used by the WSS to communicate with the backend.
+**Description**: Token for the file backend user account used by the WSS to communicate with the backend.
 The user name is stored in the database after being determined by the configuration script.
-Either a token or a password is required.

 port
 """"